-How successful a credit union is at earning money affects its safety and soundness.
-Earnings can be retained by the credit union, giving a boost to its capital buffer, or be used to deal with problematic loans, potentially making the credit union better able to withstand financial trouble.
-Losses, on the other hand, reduce a credit union's ability to do those things.
+How successful a credit union is at making money affects its safety and soundness.
+Earnings can be retained by the credit union, giving a boost to its capital cushion, or be used to deal with problematic loans, likely making the credit union more resilient in tough times.
+However, credit unions that are losing money have less ability to do those things.

-On Bankrate's earnings test, HONEA scored 0 out of a possible 30, less than the national average of 10.31.
+HONEA scored 0 out of a possible 30 on Bankrate's earnings test, failing to reach the national average of 10.11.

 The credit union had an earnings ratio of 0.00 percent in our test, above the average for all credit unions, a sign that it's outperforming its peers in this area.